-Today, we take pride in our strong membership base of around 4000, and the spirit of the Chamber's original objective remains, as demonstrated in our mission statement: "To promote, represent and safeguard the interests of the Hong Kong business community."
+Today, we take pride in our strong membership base, and the spirit of the Chamber's original objective remains, as demonstrated in our mission statement: "To promote, represent and safeguard the interests of the Hong Kong business community."
 In short, we help our members do business.

 Fortnightly "market reports and price current" bulletins started to be sent to members.